 How to get to the Blue Lagoon Croatia?

 Getting to the Blue Lagoon Croatia became easier than it was in the past years.

-Now there are many traveling agencies that sell multiple packages for variable prices depending upon the need of tourists.
+Now there are many traveling agencies that sell multiple packages for variable prices depending upon the needs of tourists.

 Both ways have their own charm.
-We will guide you about both processes.
+We will guide you through both processes.